NGSEP/NGSEPcore/README.txt

 Calling variants over multiple samples
 --------------------------------------

-This modules allows to call variants over a group of samples separated by files or read group tags.
+This module allows to call variants over a group of samples separated by files or read group tags.
 This is now the recommended method to perform variants detection on genotype-by-sequencing (GBS), RAD sequencing, whole exome sequencing (WES), RNA-seq and low coverage (less than 10x) whole genome sequencing (WGS) data.
 Although it can also be used on high coverage WGS data, the classic sample-by-sample analysis (commands FindVariants, MergeVariants and MergeVCF) is still recommended to identify structural variants.
-This module requires one or more read alignment files in BAM format and the reference genome that was used to produce the alignments.
+This module requires one or more read alignment files in SAM or BAM format and the reference genome that was used to produce the alignments.

 USAGE: